DivyamSamarwal/DBMS-PROJECT/README.md

-# LibraryIcons2 — Library Management Demo
+# LibraryIcons — Library Management
 Small Flask-based library management application.
 This repository includes a simple SQLite backend and HTML templates for managing books, borrowers and loans.